twitter/caladrius/docs/caladrius_design/caladrius_design.md

 completed.
 Also, having an asynchronous API also means that making the calculation pipeline, on the server side, run concurrently should be easier.

-A call to the modelling endpoints will return a reference code (model ID) for the proposed plan being calculated.
+A call to the modelling endpoints will return a reference code (`model_id`) for the proposed physical plan being calculated^[How this model ID value is calculated is an open issue at the moment.
+Ideally two separately supplied proposed physical plans, that happen to be equivalent in layout, would produce the same model ID.
+This implies some kind of comparison or hashing function that can compare proposed physical plans.
+Initially every submission will produce a unique ID].
 The client can then send a GET request to the original request URL, with the model ID as a parameter, to see if the calculation in complete.
 If it is not the client will receive a "pending" response, when the calculation is complete the JSON modelling results will posted at that URL.
-This also has the advantage of providing clients with a way to query past modelling runs without re-running the calculations.
-An example is given below:
+This also has the advantage of providing clients with a way to query past modelling runs and recover from client failures without re-running the calculations.
+An example query is given below:

 ```
-POST /model/topology/heron/WordCount1
+POST /model/topology/heron/proposed/WordCount1

-RESPONSE 202 model_id=1234
+RESPONSE 202 {model_id : 1234}

 GET /model/topology/heron/WordCount1?model_id=1234
 ```